Deploying a Ruby on Rails application on Scaleway

 andruby

-In this tutorial we will use the default version of ruby but you are free to download yours to fit your needs.
-In case you need a more recent version of rbenv, instructions can be found on the official installer page.
+In this tutorial, we will use the default version of Ruby, but you are free to download yours to fit your needs.
+If you need a more recent version of rbenv, instructions can be found on the official installer page.

 Ruby on Rails requires having nodejs installed to compile certain web assets.